Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: G-equivariant index bundles

 We now define the equivariant index of an equivariant Fredholm operator.

-\begin{defn} Let $E$ and $F$ be Banach spaces over $\KK$ where $\KK=\RR$ or $\KK=\CC$.
-Let $G$ be a compact group acting $\KK$-linearly on $E$ and $F$.
+\begin{defn}[Equivariant index of a Fredholm operator] Let $E$ and $F$ be Banach spaces over $\KK$ where $\KK=\RR$ or $\KK=\CC$.
+Let $G$ be a compact Lie group acting $\KK$-linearly on $E$ and $F$.
 A Fredholm map $P:E\to F$ is \emph{$G$-equivariant} if $P(g s)=gPs$ for all $g\in G$ and $s\in E$.
 If such a Fredholm map $P$ is $\KK$-linear, where $\KK=\RR$ or $\KK=\CC$, then the kernel and cokernel of a $P$ are finite-dimensional $\KK$ representations of $G$ (see Br\"ocker and tom Dieck \cite[Definition II.1.1, p.
 65]{BrockertomDieck}.
 The formal difference of these representations defines the \emph{$G$-equivariant index of $P$},

 where $R_\KK(G)$ is the ring in Definition \ref{defn:RepresentationRing}. \end{defn}